-Medications are administered by the Nurse/Health Assistant according to Yuma Union High School District policy.
+Daily or prescription medications are administered by the Nurse, according to Yuma Union High School District policy.

-If a Nurse or Health Assistant is not available, the school administrator may appoint a “designee” to administer medication; on field trips, a campus administrator may delegate the administration of medication to unlicensed personnel.
+If the Nurse is not available, the school administrator may appoint a “designee” to administer medication; on field trips, a campus administrator may delegate the administration of medication to unlicensed personnel.

 All Prescription Medications, including inhalers, must be in a pharmacy box/bottle with prescription label attached with your student’s name, medication name, dosage and time of day clearly stated.
 The parent/guardian must complete and sign the Medication Administration Request form for every prescription medication given on campus.
 Refills of medications are to be brought to the school health office by a parent.

-If the parent/guardian wants his/her student to receive treatment for minor complaints/injuries, and/or receive over the counter medication such as Ibuprofen or Tylenol (acetaminophen) the parent/guardian must complete and sign a Health History form giving written permission to the staff to administer over the counter medications.
+If the parent/guardian wants his/her student to receive treatment for minor complaints/injuries, and/or receive over-the-counter medication such as Ibuprofen or Tylenol (acetaminophen) the parent/guardian must complete and sign a Health History form giving written permission to the Nurse to administer over-the-counter medications.
 Topical or oral Benadryl is not stocked in the health office.

-All medications are kept in the health office unless special arrangements have been made with the Lead Nurse and site Health Assistant.
+All medications are kept in the health office unless special arrangements have been made with the Nurse.